-Reassessing Chris Bangle’s BMW Legacy.
+Reassessing Chris Bangle’s Bayerische Motoren Werke Legacy.

-Only a handful of individuals shape what we drive and by dint, what populates our streets and driveways.
-Our Eurocentric notions of automotive style were formed during the 1950s in the styling studios of the Italian carrozzeri, who fired imaginations and rendered dreams in hand-beaten alloy.
-For decades these designers and artisans were faceless men but during the 1980’s, the car designer emerged from obscurity and into the consciousness of the auto-literate.
+Only a handful of individuals shape what we drive and by consequence, what populates our streets and driveways.
+Our current notions of automotive style were formed during the 1950s in the styling studios of Detroit and within the Italian carrozzieri, who fired imaginations and rendered dreams in hand-beaten alloy.
+For decades these designers and artisans were largely faceless men but during the 1980’s, the car designer emerged from obscurity and into the consciousness of the auto-literate.